carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 so now there are four panels inside the Rstudio graphic interphase window" />
 </a>

-RStudio interface screenshot.
+RStudio interface with a new panel is shown.
 Clockwise from top left: Empty script, Environment/History/Connections/Tutorial, Files/Plots/Packages/Help/Viewer, Console/Terminal/Jobs.
 You can enter your online RStudio to see your own environment.
 Let's copy your instance address into your browser (Chrome or Firefox) and login into Rstudio.
-The address should look like:  `http://ec2-3-235-238-92.compute-1.amazonaws.com:8787/`

-Although data are already stored in your instance, in case you need to you can donwload them [here](https://drive.google.com/file/d/15dW1sQCIhtmCUvS0IUOMPBH5m1gqNB0m/view?usp=sharing).
+The address should look like:  `http://ec2-3-235-238-92.compute-1.amazonaws.com:8787/` Although data are already stored in your instance, in case you need to you can donwload them [here](https://drive.google.com/file/d/15dW1sQCIhtmCUvS0IUOMPBH5m1gqNB0m/view?usp=sharing).

 ### Review of the setup